-Current food systems are exhausting the earth’s resources.1 Together with our suppliers, customers and partners, we support solutions that encourage sustainable production, processing, packaging, distribution and consumption of food.
+Current food systems are exhausting the earth’s resources.1 Together with our suppliers, customers and stakeholders, we support solutions that encourage sustainable production, processing, packaging, distribution and consumption of food.

-According to the latest research, the global food supply chain system is responsible for over one third of global greenhouse gas emissions.4 We want to work together with our suppliers and partners to reduce the negative impact the food value chain has on the planet.
+According to the latest research, the global food supply chain system is responsible for over one-third of global greenhouse gas emissions2.
+We want to work together with our suppliers and stakeholders to reduce the negative impact the food value chain has on the planet.

 We believe this starts with a mindset shift that moves from considering only what is happening in our factories and facilities to what is happening across the food value chain.
 And we believe it requires close collaboration and innovative thinking from all stakeholders – to truly make food value chains more sustainable.

 To help tackle the food packaging industry’s sustainability challenges, we have introduced a new collaborative innovation model with leading raw material suppliers.
 The traditional operating model of a linear supply chain has changed, and a new partnership ecosystem model is emerging, where the entire industry works in close collaboration.
 This brings together not only producers and suppliers, but also research institutions, universities and start-ups to find solutions.